The Truth About the Cost of Dental Implants

 We know the on-paper cost of dental implants can be enough to make patients choose an alternative.
 But before you decide to live with your missing teeth or dentures, consider the cost-effective benefits to choosing dental implants over other options.
 If you pick dentures or bridges, you’ll be subject to additional costs that you’ll be paying as long as you have them.
 Dentures need special cleansers and adhesives that aren’t expensive one-time purchases, but the cost adds up after years of use.
 Dental implants, on the other hand, won’t need any special care other than routine brushing and flossing.
 Replacement and repairs aren’t necessary either as long as you’re taking care of them as you would natural teeth.
 So, when you’re calculating the costs of dental implants versus dentures, make sure to consider the lifetime costs as well.
 Dental implants mean no additional maintenance or products, while dentures lock you into fixed costs.
 When you add everything up, dental implants can end up being the less expensive option in the long run.

 All-on-4 implants: This is another way to minimize the cost of dental implants.
 If you need more than one tooth implant, the all-on-4 technique is the most cost-effective option for you.
 Using the all-on-4 method, only four implants will be used to anchor the whole upper or lower arch.
 Rather than paying for each individual tooth implant, you’ll get an entire row for the price of four.

 Contact The Dental Office At Chestnut Hill

-If you live in the Newton, MA area and are looking to get dental implants, look no further than The Dental Office at Chestnut Hill.
+If you live in the Chestnut Hill, MA area and are looking to get dental implants, look no further than The Dental Office at Chestnut Hill.
 Dental implant surgery doesn’t have to be overly stressful and expensive.
 Our experienced team wants to give you the smile you deserve, regardless of missing teeth or other conditions.
 Contact us today for a consultation to find out if dental implants are the right choice for you.